Knowsley Road

-Knowsley Road was a former football stadium in Eccleston, St Helens, Merseyside.
-It was the home ground of St. Helens from 1890 until its closure in 2010.
-St Helens Town FC played their home fixtures at Knowsley Road from 2002 until 2010.
-For a period, the venue also hosted Liverpool F.C.
+Knowsley Road was a former rugby league stadium in Eccleston, St Helens, Merseyside.
+It was the home ground of St. Helens RFC from 1890 until its closure in 2010.
+St Helens Town FC also played their home fixtures at Knowsley Road from 2002 until 2010 and, for a period, the venue hosted Liverpool F.C.
 Reserves.
 The stadium was demolished during spring 2011 and a new construction then known as Cunningham Grange, named after club legend Keiron Cunningham, was built on the site.

 Stadium

 Knowsley Road consisted of four stands of open terracing and one seated stand called the Family Stand.